 Units are encouraged to use photographs that display the campus on their social media pages.
 Design elements that incorporate the College's marks and colors can be obtained from the Office of College Communications.
 F&M's Office of College Communications is responsible for monitoring and safeguarding the use of the Franklin & Marshall College name, logo and brand to ensure uses that reflect the College's mission and values and to safeguard against inappropriate uses of the College's registered marks.

 Notify the Office of College Communications when you have established—or plan to establish—a social media presence.
 Doing so allows College Communications to network and coordinate content for all F&M-related social media accounts.
-Email Social Media Coordinator and Web Producer Tim Brixius: .
+Email Social Media Coordinator and Web Producer Tim Brixius: email@example.com.

 Above all, use of social media via Franklin & Marshall-owned computers or equipment, or via Franklin & Marshall-owned or -controlled networks, is subject to Franklin & Marshall's current policies regarding information technology.